-1.8.2 Internal benchmarks
+1.8.2 Internal Benchmarks

 Benchmarks also come from within the firm.
-By regularly measuring and calculating certain indicators, a firm can monitor trends in its own performance.
+By regularly measuring and calculating certain indicators, for instance a specific service offering, a firm can monitor trends in its own performance.
 Such an approach allows the firm to focus on special aspects of its own performance and take account of certain unique attributes.
 While this is beneficial, it can lull a firm into a false sense of security, as the "debtors" example above suggests.
 The use of internal benchmarks is most powerful when it tracks firm-specific facts that are not easily or reliably compared with other firms.

-1.8.3 Other industry benchmarks
+1.8.3 Other Industry Benchmarks